CodingBeard/tfkg/ideas-todo.md

 Allow custom python layers by offering a method to load the requisite python files

 ### Web server
-- A tensorboard style ui for examining saved models with train/saved/test stats
 - Queueing jobs with below training orchestration
 - Hyperparameter tuning